StormJose/Weatherly-app/README.md

 It doesn't require any special external resource, only installing the repository and opening it in a code editor is enough to run it.

 ## Usage
-The app requires a browser a internet connection to use.
+The app requires a browser and an internet connection to use.

 ## License
 Standard ISC license.

 ## Credits
-Project relies on OpenWeather API to fetch weather data using the free services available.
+This project relies on OpenWeather API to fetch weather data using the free services available.
 [https://openweathermap.org/api](https://openweathermap.org/api)

 ## Changelog
 None so far.

 ## Related Projects
-If you have other related projects, provide links and descriptions to them here.